BurntIce/CE2002/README.md

 # STUDENT COURSE REGISTRATION AND MARK ENTRY Application (SCRAME)

-This project is done in AY2018 S1 for CZ2002 Object-Oriented Design and Programming.
+This project is done in AY2018-19 S1 for NTU SCSE CE2002/CZ2002 Object-Oriented Design and Programming.

 Lab: SE 1